krzysztof-cywinski/pilotord-kit-onboarding/ITPFtOperation1002.md

 ## ITPFtOperation1002

-Interface responsável por permitir a liquidação de oferta pública envolvendo Título Público Federal tokenizado (TPFt).
+Interface responsible for allowing the settlement of a public offer involving tokenized Federal Public Title (TPFt).

 ### auctionPlacement